Sayanth25/Iris-flower-classification/README.md

 # Iris Flower Classification using Machine Learning

 This project implements a **machine learning classification model** to predict the species of an Iris flower based on its physical measurements.
-It uses the classic **Iris dataset**, making it a strong beginner-to-intermediate project for showcasing core **Data Science and ML concepts**.

-The project demonstrates the complete workflow of a classification problem, including data preprocessing, exploratory data analysis, model training, and evaluation.

----

 ## Project Overview
 The Iris Flower Classification problem involves predicting one of three species: